kdgdkd/ramiho/README.md

 - all of ramiho's commands can be accessed using a numeric pad (only numbers and mathematical operators)
 - it talks, it may be alive

-ramiho generates a list of ports for the connected devices, and allows to operate (connect, disconnect, etc) referring to them only by their position in the list.
+ramiho generates a list of MIDI ports from the connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
 This results in very lean commands; for example,
-- press **0** to connect all devices to each other
-- press **.** to close all connexions between ports
 - press **1** to see the list of ports and connexions
 - **+21** will send the MIDI Out signal from device number 2 to the MIDI In port of device number 1.
 - **-31** will disconnect device number 3 from device number 1